mariacheline/mariacheline-codes-log/README.md

-# mariacheline codes - log
+# mariacheline coding - log

 This log is inspired by [100DaysOfCode Challenge](https://github.com/Kallaway/100-days-of-code) from FreeCodeCamp.